open-feature/java-sdk-contrib/providers/flagd/README.md

 > The `selector` option automatically uses the `flagd-selector` header (the preferred approach per [flagd issue #1814](https://github.com/open-feature/flagd/issues/1814)) while maintaining backward compatibility with older flagd versions.
 See [Selector filtering](#selector-filtering-in-process-mode-only) for details.

 > [!TIP]
-> The `compileTargeting` option (experimental) enables pre-compilation of JsonLogic targeting rules for improved evaluation performance.
+> The `compileTargeting` option (experimental) controls pre-compilation of JsonLogic targeting rules into Java bytecode for improved evaluation performance.
 This requires the `jdk.compiler` module at runtime, which is typically not available in JRE-only images (distroless, Alpine, UBI Micro, etc.).
-If the compiler is unavailable, it falls back to interpretation silently.
-This option is off by default.
+In `auto` mode (the default), the provider calls `javax.tools.ToolProvider.getSystemJavaCompiler()` at initialization; if it returns non-null, compilation is enabled, otherwise the interpreter is used.
+Set to `enabled` to force compilation (a warning is logged if the compiler is unavailable), or `disabled` to always use the interpreter.
+Note that compilation adds latency to the first evaluation of each rule (source generation, in-memory javac, and class loading); subsequent evaluations of the same rule are faster.

 ### Unix socket support